 Todd’s false statement is quoted without qualification: Selina Todd supports the right of women and girls to same-sex spaces (such as refuges).
 This is enshrined in law.
 Her opponents believe the law should be changed.
 They aren’t willing to engage in respectful debate with those who disagree, preferring to silence feminists.
 This continues the self-deluding myth that the transphobes are martyrs.

 Moore wrote again on 10 March.
 Not all of it was objectionable.
 But she ends, “Don’t tell me that my story and the stories of other women don’t matter”.
 Much of the article is about reproductive matters.
 No-one is saying reproduction does not matter.
 The question is, should trans women be kicked out of women’s spaces?
-Those arguing we should monster us, saying we are dangerous, saying women should be frightened of us.
+Those arguing that we should be make monsters of us, saying we are dangerous, saying women should be frightened of us.
 Moore quotes Judith Butler: Gender is a kind of imitation for which there is no original; in fact, it is a kind of imitation that produces the very notion of the original as an effect and consequence of the imitation itself.
 Absolutely.
 But given that humans are trapped by gender, one way of escaping the trap is transition.
 More of Suzanne Moore’s transphobia.
+Moore left the Guardian.

 It’s hard to complain against The Guardian, though not as hard as other papers.
 The Guardian reported scaremongering about the NHS child gender identity clinic.
 Nick Connolly’s complaint was refused, as the article in question included a bland statement from the Gender Identity Development service at the end, saying they have done nothing wrong.
 But the headline- Politicised trans groups put children at risk, says expert– spreads fear of the mythical monster, the Trans Rights Activist, now threatening children.
 Consider the language: “experts were living in fear”, “trans political agenda”, “pressure… from highly politicised pro-trans groups”, “inability to stand up to pressure from trans lobbies”, “inadequate assessments”, “the mind that is free to think or ask difficult questions is treated as a real threat”, “fear of being accused of being bigoted and transphobic”, “parents all expressed alarm”, “fast-tracking children on to hormone blockers”.
 It foments fear against trans people and our medical treatment, portrayed at putting children at risk.